 Note: A current AMLE staff member will serve on an ex-officio basis

-- Chair of the committee shall be the Past President.
-The President will appoint the committee members.
+- Chair of the committee shall be the Vice Chair.
+The Chair will appoint the committee members.

 - Committee members serve a one-year term and could be asked to serve additional terms.